 Want to learn more?

-Charlotte Watts is running a one day workshop on Yoga for Digestive Health on 16th February 2019 in Manchester.
+Charlotte Watts is running a two day workshop on Yoga for Digestive Health from Saturday 5th to Sunday 6th October 2019 in London.
 Click here to find out more.

 At the bottom of it all, keeping our stress levels in check is the most important consideration to take when managing our health; after all, stress has become the leading contributor to many illnesses, affecting the gut, heart, mind and beyond.
 For more in-depth training, Charlotte is joined by Leah Barnett on a 3 day specialist training course Teaching Yoga for Stress and Burnout, and the follow up course Teaching Yoga for ME/Chronic Fatigue Syndrome.

 Dates for this training are:

 London: 26th - 28th April 2019.
 Find out more.

 Manchester: 11th - 13th October 2019.
 Find out more.